 Depending on your carrier, this may or may not cost you money.
 In the US, most major carriers charge extra for tethering.
 Consult your carrier’s website for more information about what they charge for tethering.
 An additional $20 fee to tether isn’t unusual in the USA.

-It’s possible to get around these restrictions by installing and using a third-party tethering app, or if you’re rooted, unblocking Android’s built-in tethering app.
-However, your carrier may notice you’re tethering anyway — they can tell because web traffic from your laptop looks different from web traffic from your mobile phone — and they may helpfully add a tethering plan to your account, charging you the standard tethering fee.
-If you’re lucky, they may not notice — just don’t be surprised if they make you pay the tethering fee.
+It’s possible to get around these restrictions by installing and using a third-party tethering app, or if you’re rooted, unblocking Android’s built-in tethering feature.
+However, your carrier may notice you’re tethering anyway — they can tell because web traffic from your laptop looks different from web traffic from your mobile phone—and they may helpfully add a tethering plan to your account, charging you the standard tethering fee.
+If you’re lucky, they may not notice, just don’t be surprised if they make you pay the tethering fee.

 Of course, standard data limits and charges apply.
 For example, if your carrier provides 2GB of data per month and you use 3GB between tethering and your normal smartphone usage, you’ll be subject to your plan’s normal penalties—extra charges or speed throttling—even if the carrier doesn’t notice you’re tethering.